Skip to content

 You’ll gain real-world exposure, build your résumé, and connect with professionals before graduation.

-Below are best medical internships in California for high school students in 2025 — paid, stipend-supported, or free.
+Below are the best medical internships in California for high school students in 2025 — paid, stipend-supported, or free.

 Best High School Medical Internships in California